 In the past, I was on the go from the moment I left home to go on vacation until the moment I arrived home.
 After chronic illnesses entered my life, I began scheduling downtime prior to and following my trips.
-However, this was not enough after my conditions progressed.
+However, this was not enough after my condition progressed.

 In the past year, I have realized how important it is to NOT schedule outings or expect my body to be willing to leave my bed for a minimum of a day or two after arriving at my destination.
 Whether by train, plane, or automobile, traveling takes a toll on a chronically ill body.

 Instead of having to go out in the cold, we just went downstairs.
-Tables were filling up fast.
+The tables were filling up fast.
 A woman, traveling alone, and my family spotted the only open table at the same time.
 I asked if we could join her.
 She was delighted to have the company.
 Throughout our dinner conversation, we discovered that we only lived a few hours away from each other in Southern California.
 We also discovered that we had a lot more in common.
 We had such a wonderful time chatting that we were both shocked when we realized that we had been talking for three hours!
-After saying goodbye with hugs, I retreated back to my room, medicated, and had a wonderful night’s sleep.
+After saying goodbye with hugs, I retreated back to my room, medicated, and had an excellent night’s sleep.
 Had I scheduled an activity for today, I wouldn’t have been as relaxed as I was last night and most likely wouldn’t have engaged in a lively conversation.

 So while not exciting, my first day is just what I needed.
 I am thrilled to spend this day napping and writing.